-MVUSD Visual & Performing ArtsMVUSD offers exceptional access to the visual and performing arts for all students including band, choir, drama, dance & visual arts.Check out our Calendar of Events, Elementary Band Directors pages or go to our high school websites for information on their music and arts programs and check out Horizons Unlimited which brings teaching artists into K-8 classrooms to share their talents and passions.In a survey of 41 school districts in Orange, Riverside, Ventura, Los Angeles and San Bernardino counties by Southern California Public Radio, MVUSD was ranked the third highest district offering the most access to dance, visual arts, music and theater every year.
+MVUSD Visual & Performing ArtsMVUSD offers exceptional access to the visual and performing arts for all students including band, choir, drama, dance & visual arts.Check out our Calendar of Events, Elementary Band Directors pages or go to our high school websites for information on their music and arts programs and check out Horizons Unlimited which brings teaching artists and specialists into K-12 classrooms to share their talents and passions.In a survey of 41 school districts in Orange, Riverside, Ventura, Los Angeles and San Bernardino counties by Southern California Public Radio, MVUSD was ranked the third highest district offering the most access to dance, visual arts, music and theater every year.

 Arts education is not only a discipline of its own, it also reinforces learning and academic achievement in the other curricular areas.
 A report by "Americans for the Arts" found that young people who participate regularly in the arts are four times more likely to be recognized for academic achievement than those who do not participate.Carol Hernandez is the district's K-12 Visual and Performing Arts Coordinator.
 Before becoming the VAPA Coordinator, Hernandez taught in the district for 21 years.
 She taught Theater and P.E. at Dorothy McElhinney Middle School and served as a club advisor for Glee Club, Guitar Club and the Shakespeare Club.In 2013 Hernandez was a District Teacher of the Year.
 In 2014 she directed Vista Murrieta's production of Fiddler on the Roof.
 Hernandez has also produced and directed a full length feature film starring over 50 of her students and she wrote and produced a 2-hour musical presented by her students about bullying.Hernandez is a member of the Drama Teachers Association and Inland Theater League and she has served as a judge for the Shakespeare Festival and the Inland Theater Family Series.Contact Info: